vuer-ai/vuer/docs/tutorials/physics.md

+# Physics in Mixed Reality

-# Physics and Human Data In Mixed Reality, Through Your Browser
+_Physics and Human Data In Mixed Reality, Through Your Browser_

 The ability to interact with the simulated physics in virtual reality is magical.
 Vuer has recently integrated MuJoCo, a general purpose physics engine that has become a standard in